“It’s time to speak out!”

 How odd it must be to victims of legitimate sexual abuse to see victims of drunken groping get some sort of victory badge for their bravery.
-I shouldn’t have to specify that drunken groping is not cool and should totally be met with a good slap or a drink in the face, but I’m sorry, it is not equivalent to rape.
+I shouldn’t have to specify that drunken groping is highly unpleasant and ought absolutely be met with a good slap or a drink in the face, but it is simply not equivalent to rape.

 Here is what the feminists of old tried to achieve: the right to fight back without having to complain to an authority figure – they were the wonderwomen of the 60s, tough and unafraid of sex, able to wield it with just as much (if not more) power as men.

 Now we are being taught to be paralysed by the idea of a man showing interest in us.
 There is no room to gauge intentions in the modern feminist’s world.
 Men are dangerous, they’ve been conditioned by rape culture to wage an invisible war against all that is feminine, they could turn at any minute, wait, oh my, was that a salacious compliment about my low-cut top?
 How utterly terrifying!
 Facebook friends, come to my rescue!

 Loosen up, girls, if you want to exist in a sexually liberated society then you must live up to it.
 I’m not suggesting we all be promiscuous and enjoy every bit of unwarranted attention, because of course not.
 But our foremothers fought to escape the grips of their fathers and husbands, and with that freedom comes risk of exposure to nasty individuals.
 Equality means we don’t have to take that shit anymore.
 With a confident comeback or a dismissive eyeroll you can strike humiliation into a weak man’s gut.

 There is of course a skill to gauging whether it’s safer to just keep quiet and get the f*£$ out.
 That can be learned through experience, like everything else in life… unfortunately that vital knowledge is being wrenched from young women’s hands by the phony machine they carry around with them, and by the authorities which have taken it upon themselves to control every aspect of their private life and safeguard them from reality.